-The unutilized net proceeds as at 31 March 2023 were placed as bank deposits with licensed bank in Hong Kong.
+The unutilized net proceeds as at 31 March 2025 were placed as bank deposits with licensed bank in Hong Kong.

-The estimated amount of usage of net proceeds as at 31 March 2023 has been adjusted in the same proportion and in the same manner as stated in the Prospectus due to the above-mentioned difference between the estimated net proceeds and the actual net proceeds received.
+^{} The estimated amount of usage of net proceeds as at 31 March 2025 has been adjusted in the same proportion and in the same manner as stated in the Prospectus due to the above-mentioned difference between the estimated net proceeds and the actual net proceeds received.

-An analysis comparing the business objective stated in the Prospectus with the Group's actual business progress as at 31 March 2023 is set out below:
+An analysis comparing the business objective stated in the Prospectus with the Group's actual business progress as at 31 March 2025 is set out below:

-Busi iness objective and strategy Actual business progress up to 31 March 2023 (i) Expand our coverage in the minibus media The Group has obtained advertising spaces on 868 additional green minibuses and 62 additional red minibuses.
-For in-vehicle LCD panel advertising services, minibus operators are pessimistic of the advertising revenue to be generated to them because of the technical complexity of installing the LCD panels in particular to comply with the safety regulations of the Transport Department.
-In view of such difficulties, the Group will reallocate the resources of this segment into other segments or new business segments to maximize the effectiveness of the use of proceeds. (ii) Expand our coverage in other transportation The exclusive contract for the use of advertising spaces of not less than 100 coach buses had completed on 31 March 2021.
-The Group has obtained advertising spaces on 26 additional taxi with 50 additional Taxiboard media.
+Busi ness objective and strategy Actual business progress as at 31 March 2025 (i) Expand our coverage in the minibus media The Group has obtained advertising spaces on 962 additional green minibuses and 62 additional red minibuses. (ii) Expand our coverage in other transportation The exclusive contract for the use of advertising spaces of not less than 100 coach buses had completed on 31 March 2021.
+The Group has obtained advertising spaces on 26 additional taxi with 50 additional taxiboard media.
 The Group has commenced the agreement for the exclusive use of advertising spaces on New Lantao Bus in September 2021.
-The Group has obtained advertising spaces on not less than 88 buses from New Lantao Bus. (iii) Expand our coverage in the healthcare-related advertising Upon the completion of the agreement for the use of advertising spaces at the public hospitals on 30 April 2018 and the close down of the entire media platform in the health and beauty retail stores after 30 June 2018, the Group has assessed the effectiveness of expanding the coverage in the healthcare-related advertising.
-The Group has been considering the possibility of reallocating the resources of this segment into other segments or new business segments to maximize the effectiveness of the use of proceeds. (iv) Enhance our information management system The Group has appointed a contractor to develop a new advertising information management system for the bus advertising inventory management system.
+The Group has obtained advertising spaces on not less than 88 buses from New Lantao Bus.
+The Group will enter into the agreement for obtaining 13 advertising spaces in the restricted area on the ground floor (pier level), first floor (departure level) and second floor (arrival level) of China Ferry Terminal, No. 33 Canton Road, Tsim Sha Tsui, Kowloon, Hong Kong.
+The Group is considering to bundle the sale of advertising spaces with other outbound piers in Hong Kong by expressing interests to the Marine Department for acquiring advertising spaces in the pier of Hong Kong-Macau Ferry Terminal, Sheung Wan, Hong Kong. (iii) Expand our coverage in the healthcare-related advertising The Group has signed a memorandum with a media company who has a platform with more than 120+ clinics in Hong Kong to use the in-clinic advertising with LCD TVs and alcohol dispenser displays installed inside the clinics.
+In consideration of the cooperation, the Group invested a new media system to ensure the reliability of the display of advertisements and to maintain the LCD TVs in the clinics.
+New LCD TVs and media systems have been installed in many of the clinics.
+The Group has also installed screen frame to decorate the appearance of the LCD TVs to attract the attention of the audiences to maximize media exposure. (iv) Enhance our information management system The Group has appointed a contractor to develop a new advertising information management system for the bus advertising inventory management system.
 The new system has commenced service in July 2022 and successfully enhanced the efficiency of the operation work flow.
 The remaining proceeds will be reserved for other information technology enhancement projects in future.